tharkadharshana/TwodayPos/README_FEATURES.md

     - Saves changes to the `Store` document in Firestore.
     - Accessible to `admin`, `manager`.
 - **User Management (`/settings/users`)**:
+    - **Admin Access Only**: Page restricted to users with the 'admin' role.
-    - Admins can view a list of users associated with their store.
+    - **List Users**: Admins can view a list of users associated with their store (name, email, role, status).
+    - **Create New Users**: Admins can add new users (manager, cashier) by defining their display name, email, initial password, and role.
-    - Admins can change the role (admin, manager, cashier) of other users in their store.
+    - **Change Role**: Admins can change the role (admin, manager, cashier) of other users in their store.
+An admin cannot change their own role to non-admin.
-    - Admins can activate or deactivate user accounts within their store.
-    - The currently logged-in admin cannot change their own role to non-admin or deactivate their own account.
+    - **Activate/Deactivate User**: Admins can activate or deactivate user accounts within their store.
+An admin cannot deactivate their own account.
-    - Adding new users from this page is a TODO (users are currently created via public registration).
-    - Accessible to `admin`.
+    - **Send Password Reset**: Admins can trigger a password reset email for any user in their store.
 - **Receipt Settings (`/settings/receipts`)**:
     - UI to customize digital receipts (logo upload placeholder, header/footer messages, display options, default SMS/Email messages).
     - Static preview.
 Saving settings and applying them is a TODO.
 "Send Test Receipt" is a placeholder.
     - Accessible to `admin`, `manager`.
 - **Offline & Sync Settings (`/settings/offline-sync`)**:
-    - Allows users to choose a data handling mode:
+    - Allows users to choose a data handling mode: "Offline Friendly (Recommended)" or "Cloud Only (Strict Sync)".
-        - **Offline Friendly (Recommended)**: Default.
-Leverages Firestore's built-in persistent cache.
-        - **Cloud Only (Strict Sync)**: See "Data Handling & Offline Support" section below.
     - The selected preference is saved to the `Store` document in Firestore and made available globally via `UserContext`.
+    - This choice influences how certain critical operations (add/edit product, finalize sale) handle server confirmation.
     - Accessible to `admin`, `manager`.
 - **Developer Tools (`/dev/populate-data`)**:
     - Page to populate dummy products, customers, and transactions.